 I am not an expert or a psychiatrist but a plain alcoholic, have been an alcoholic since I think beginning of time; if I were to jog along my memory lanes, I can clearly recall that I had first tasted my poison at the age of 18 .I had just started college, it was an era of independence, fun and liberation.
 By the time I became 30 I was a mess .I had gone through a lot of turmoil in my life from being fired, to broken relationships, to being tried for a credit card lawsuit.
 This was the path of destruction I had chosen.

 But fortunately for me I had parents who still loved me in spite of all my follies.
-Their effort to save their son’s life got me in a rehab.
+Their effort to save their son’s life got me in a rehab centre in delhi.
 I received treatment and was discharged after 3 long months of imprisonment.
 I was under an illusion that now I was sorted and this was it.
 I took my sobriety lightly and hence the forecast of my relapse came true.
 The second time around I could see my problems clearly.
 It was disease which I was in grip of.
 Disease which is sitting dormant right under your nose and one wrong step and you had it.
 It comes back with a vengeance.
 I know we addicts are living a delusion, that we can control our substance abuse and we know it all but that is not the case.
 I wrote this information from my ongoing efforts to remain clean.

 Addiction is a disease, from which recovery is difficult but not unattainable.
 The road to recovery is bumpy with lot of obstacle.
 After years of sobriety a person can have a relapse and get back in the vicious cycle of addiction.
 A person in recovery has to take his sobriety seriously and make a conscious choice to work in a positive direction with one aim in mind.